Channel Matters: Estimating Channel Influence for Multivariate Time Series: Introduction

 \section{Introduction}

 Multivariate time series (MTS) plays an important role in a wide variety of domains, including internet services~\citep{dai2021sdfvae} , industrial devices~\citep{finn2016unsupervised,oh2015action} , health care~\citep{choi2016retain,choi2016doctor}, finance~\citep{maeda2019effectiveness,gu2020price} , and so on.
 Thus, MTS modeling is crucial across a wide array of applications, including disease forecasting, traffic forecasting, anomaly detection, and action recognition.
-In recent years, researchers have focused on deep learning-based MTS analysis methods~\citep{zhou2021informer,tuli2022tranad, xu2023fits, liu2024itransformer, xu2021anomaly, wu2022timesnet, wang2024considering}.
+In recent years, researchers have focused on deep learning-based MTS analysis methods~\citep{zhou2021informer,tuli2022tranad, xu2023fits,wang2024treating,liu2024itransformer, xu2021anomaly, wu2022timesnet,wang2024considering}.
 Due to the large number of different channels in MTS, numerous studies aim to analyze the importance of these channels~\citep{liu2024itransformer,zhang2022crossformer,nie2022time,wang2024card}.
-Some of them concentrate on using graph or attention structure to capture the channel dependencies~\citep{liu2024itransformer, deng2021graph}, while some of them try to use Channel Independence to enhance the generalization ability on different channels of time series model~\citep{nie2022time,zeng2023transformers}.
-Although these deep learning methods have achieved state-of-the-art performance, most of these methods focus on understanding the MTS by refining the model architecture to improve their models' performance.
+Some of them concentrate on using graph or attention structure to capture the channel dependencies~\citep{liu2024itransformer, deng2021graph}, while some of them try to use Channel Independence to enhance the generalization ability on different channels of MTS model~\citep{nie2022time,zeng2023transformers}. {While these methods try to fully utilize channel information, they fail to quantify the specific influence of each channel on model performance.}